aron/soak.js/README.md

 Inheritance.js
 ==============

-Provides two simple methods for working with inheritance and objects.
+Provides simple methods for working with inheritance and objects.
 This library is heavily influenced by the simplistic prototypal inheritance provided in both [CoffeeScript][] and [Backbone][] and simply exists so that it can be included in other libraries.